 Africana Studies offers both a major and a minor.

-Laura Marshall Block '11
+Jessica Marshall '11

 Prof. Paul Austerlitz discusses his research and courses he teaches in the Africana Studies department.